The Washington Bridge spans the Seekonk River. It connects East Providence, RI with the Fox Point area of Providence, RI.

 Later in the 1960s, a new bridge was built across the Seekonk River, on the north side of the original George Washington Bridge.
 The north bridge (sometimes referred to as the Martha Washington Bridge) opened to traffic in 1968.
 Since then many bridge and bike path constructions have occurred.

-The EPVMER2021 committee and EP Military Service Honor Roll were formed to re-dedicate the plaques 60 years after their original placement and to inform the public of the many veterans for whom this expressway was named.
+The EPVMER2021 committee was formed to request that the missing bridge memorial plaques be restored, to re-dedicate the plaques (on Nov.
+6, 2021) 60 years after their original placement, and to create and maintain names on the EP Military Service Honor Roll to inform the public of the many veterans for whom this expressway was named.